 LifeStation is a family-owned business that has more than 43 years of success in the industry.
 This provider ranks in our top picks for medical alert providers and has several monitoring centers that are Five Diamond certified by The Monitoring Association (TMA).
 LifeStation has an A+ rating from the Better Business Bureau (BBB),1 making it all the more appealing.
 Their affordable monthly rates and high-quality equipment make them a great choice for many older adults.

 Whether you know a lot about medical alert systems or not, it's no secret that Life Alert is one of the most recognizable names in the industry.
 They are a well-established medical alert company with more than 30 years of experience.
 Life Alert has its own dispatch center, which means they have agents that can answer calls and send help immediately.

 Similar to LifeStation, this provider also has an A+ rating with the BBB,2 is Five Diamond certified, and UL certified.
 Although they are the more expensive choice for a system (more on price later), Life Alert offers a level of familiarity and long-term experience that several other companies don't.

-LifeStation offers three different medical alert systems.
-They have an at-home cellular option, a wearable mobile unit for on-the-go coverage, and a smartwatch system.
-With options for homebodies and active users, LifeStation offers affordable products that suit most lifestyles.
+LifeStation offers four different medical alert systems: an at-home cellular option, a wearable mobile unit for on-the-go coverage, a wearable mobile unit with a jewelry pendant, and a smartwatch system.
+With options for both homebodies and active users, LifeStation offers affordable products that suit most lifestyles.

 When compared to Life Alert, LifeStation also has several beneficial add-ons to choose from, including automatic fall detection, lockboxes, wall-mounted units, and extra medical alert buttons for additional users.